-5.0 Attendance Overview
+5. Attendance Overview

-- 5.1 Attendance at College is primarily monitored by subject teachers with the Progress Tutor having an overview.
-Students are expected to attend all timetabled lessons, this includes all subject lessons, timetabled tutorial sessions and 1:1 interviews, directed teacher access periods, study support sessions and any chosen enrichment activities. - 5.2 Each student has unique circumstances that may have an impact upon their attendance, and action to support students in improving their attendance must be taken with any individual circumstances being taken into account.
-If a student is absent from College for an extended period of time, it is expected that the student will complete work at home, unless personal circumstances dictate otherwise.
-Lesson material will be available on Teams for students to access.
+- 5.1.1 Attendance in the sixth form is primarily monitored by subject teachers with the Progress Tutor having an overview.
+Students are expected to attend all timetabled lessons, this includes all subject lessons, directed study/DIL sessions, timetabled tutorial sessions and 1:1 interviews, additional support and intervention sessions, and any chosen enrichment activities. - 5.1.2 Each student has unique circumstances that may have an impact upon their attendance, and action to support students in improving their attendance must be taken with any individual circumstances being taken into account.
+If a student is absent from the sixth form, students are expected to take all reasonable steps to complete work that they have missed and to meet deadlines that have been issued.